Which is the right website structure: TLD, Subdomain, & Subfolder:

 TLDs are intended for specific countries.
 That domain replaces “.com” in the URL with the code for the targeted country.
 For example, “.es” is the country code for Spain, so “langify-app.com” would be displayed as: “langify-app.es

-Subfolders are an extension within your website.
-The translated version is linked through your original one, with the URL looking like this: “langify-app.com/es”
+Subfolders are an extension of your website.
+The translated version is linked through your original one, with the URL looking like this: “langify-app.com/es.”

 1. Top-Level Domains (TLDs) Structure